What’s an NPI?

 Why should I get an NPI as a massage therapist?

 The NPI is your official identifier in health-related transactions, including those reimbursed by Medicare, Medicaid, and private insurance plans.
 It allows you to receive payment from insurance plans when a treatment is covered by a patient’s insurance.
 This increasingly includes massage, as more health plans are beginning to cover it as a treatment for various conditions, from chronic pain to mental illness.
 Even if you do not bill directly for services, if you work with organizations that do submit HIPAA-covered claims, you may need an NPI.
 That includes some appointments with Zeel.

 Massage therapists, as of 2007, have the option to obtain an NPI.
-Other heatlh care providers such as doctors, dentists, and physical therapists, also register for and receive NPIs.
+Other healthcare providers such as doctors, dentists, and physical therapists, are also required to register for NPI numbers.